huynguyen1989/me/_posts/2024-09-04-Rock-Paper-Scissor-Assignment.md

 ```

-#### Finalize
+## Finalize

-So, the easiest way to implement the function to detect a winner would be the 1st and 2nd options.
+So, the easiest way to implement the function to detect a winner would be the `1st` and `2nd` options.

-The advantage of the 3rd solution is that it allows to extend to many many choices and for a more consistent implementation of the UI and solution, but this would be more suitable for requirements that can be handled on the client's side.
-Some calculations would need to be placed on the server's side.
+The advantage of the `3rd` solution is that it allows to extend to many many choices and for a more consistent implementation of the UI and solution.

-To keep things simple and easy, as the assignment requires, we should choose the 1st and 2nd options to make the code more consistent, rather than opting for the complexity of the 3rd way

-[^footnote]: Back to top